kxdang/kiendang.me/content/blog/057-clindamycin/index.md

 date: 2019-10-12
 slug: clindamycin
 title: Clindamycin
-description: How does clindamycin work?
+description: How does the antibiotic clindamycin work?
 tags: ["biochemistry"]
 ---